Mars-Wave/ubuntuQtOfCmakeBuild/README.md

-# OpenFrameworks QtCreator Project for Linux Mint 22.1 (Cinnamon)
+# OpenFrameworks QtCreator Project for Ubuntu Linux

-This project demonstrates how to compile an OpenFrameworks application using **QtCreator** on Linux Mint 22.1 (Xia) Cinnamon.
-Tested with OpenFrameworks from source and QtCreator 12.0+.
+This project demonstrates how to compile an OpenFrameworks application using **QtCreator** on Ubuntu.

+Tested with OpenFrameworks from source and QtCreator in Linux Mint 22.1 (Xia) Cinnamon.

 ## Prerequisites